microsoft/coyote/docs/ref/Microsoft.Coyote.Actors/Actor.md

 Type that implements an actor.
 Inherit from this class to declare a custom actor.

+Type that implements an actor.
+Inherit from this class to declare a custom actor.

 ```csharp
 public abstract class Actor
 ```